 Food should attract customers, not pests.
 If you’ve followed this restaurant cleaning checklist you’re closer to a cleaner kitchen with less chance of unwanted rodents and other pests.

-However, sometimes against your best efforts you may run into issues and need to call the pros in for pest control.
+However, sometimes against your best efforts you may run into issues and need to call a food service commercial pest control company.

 If you find yourself in this position, contact us and we’ll help you get rid of the problem and get back to business, quickly.Share